barvian/thesis/paper.md

 #### Core features

-One of the first steps I took in brainstorming this application was to create a list of essential functions it would need to guide a user through the anxiety recovery process.
-Based primarily on the background research from the previous section, I settled on three core features:
+In brainstorming this application it was important to create a list of essential functions users would need from a guided anxiety recovery process.
+Based primarily on the background research from the previous section, three core features were decided upon:

-1. ##### Reading materials
+1. ##### GAD Reading materials
 This feature was guided more by my own experience coping with anxiety than any of the studies I'd read during my background research.
 I've found it incredibly helpful to read objective, somewhat scientific explanations of anxiety and its symptoms; it offers the chance to step back from the unpleasant feelings associated with the disorder and gain a clearer understanding of their origin, which sometimes makes them disappear entirely.
 Moreover, I felt any application that would attempt to guide users through an anxiety recovery process would warrant at least a vague description of the actual disorder itself.
 This would hopefully instill a sense of confidence in the user about the application's approach to recovery, and make them more likely to continue using it.
 1. ##### Immediate symptom relief
 This feature was self-explanatory; any application claiming to help users recover from anxiety should be expected to alleviate anxious symptoms, including shortness of breath, intense agitation and confusion, and the others mentioned in the background section.
 Fortunately, studies on CBT offer a wealth of relaxation techniques, so my job at this point was simply to decide which ones could most benefit from an interactive user experience, then realistically determine how many I would be able to develop within my timeframe.
 I eventually settled on the following exercises: